romcar/HIR-TOY/circularQueue/queue.md

     - isEmpty(): Checks whether the circular queue is empty or not.

     - isFull(): Checks whether the circular queue is full or not.

+  Check test for more information

+Most languages have a Queue implementation, so the wheel doesn't need to be reinvented.

+Uses of Queues: